elastisys/scale.cloudpool/openstack/README.md

   - ``cloudPool``: Describes how to identify/manage pool members and connect to the cloud provider.
     - ``name``: The logical name of the managed machine pool.
-All server instances with this tag are to be considered members of the pool.
+All servers with this tag are to be considered members of the pool.
       - ``auth``: Specifies how to authenticate against the OpenStack identity service (Keystone).
         - ``keystoneEndpoint``: Endpoint URL of the Keystone service.
 For example, http://172.16.0.1:5000/v2.0."